Frequently Asked Questions

 My skin is sensitive to fragrance/I have allergies.
 What type of oil or cream do you use?

-I use apricot seed or sunflower seed oil that is considered safe for mothers and babies.
+I rotate between coconut, avocado or sunflower seed oil.
 Please inform your therapist if you have any sensitivities or allergies.
+You may bring your own unscented safe oil if you have an allergy.

 What does a pediatric massage session look like?